 Time Complexity: A measure of how fast the algorithm runs.

 There are also other types of complexity measures.
 The message complexity in distributed algorithms is an example.
 Programs also use efficient means of structuring data.
-To measure the efficiency of a data structure, we measure the space used by the data structure (space complexity), time taken to build the data structure (preprocessing time), time taken to run a particular query on the data structure (query time), or the time taken to update the data structure (update time).
+To measure the efficiency of a data structure, we measure the space used by the data structure (space complexity), the time taken to build it (preprocessing time), the time taken to run a particular query on the data structure (query time), or the time taken to update the data structure (update time).